What is our digital learning strategy?

 - Engage with visual, written and video tasks during class time

-Boys entering College are required to have one of the following laptops.
+Boys entering College in 2019 are required to have one of the following laptops:

-Macbook Air with a minimum of 8GB memory and 256GB storage
+MacBook Air 13 inch or MacBook Pro 13 inch with a minimum of 8GB memory and 256GB storage

-The Macbook Air will be fine for most boys.
+The new MacBook Air will be fine for most boys.
 It is very light in weight and has more than enough battery life to survive a normal school day.
-If your son is entering College at a senior level, and undertaking subjects which have a significant digital component (e.g. Digital Media, Media Studies, Music), then we recommend the 13 inch Macbook Pro with 8GB memory as a minimum.
+If your son is entering College at a senior level, and undertaking subjects which have a significant digital component (e.g. Digital Media or Music), then we recommend the 13 inch MacBook Pro with 8GB memory as a minimum.

 College is part of the Apple 1:1 programme - which provides educational pricing for laptops through PB Tech.
 You are not obliged to purchase from them but they can offer their own extended warranty as well as other services such as laptop insurance.
 More details, including a purchasing portal, will be linked from the College web site later in the year.